JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 **asr stuff.Rmd** - Ancestral state reconstruction script for variant Herpestidae species

-**sex chromosome project updated.Rmd** - Under construction, new & updated version of analysis scripts hopefully integrating all three mammal clades of interest, using data from Moura _et al._ (2024)
+**sex chromosome project updated.Rmd** - Script actively being worked on, new & updated version of analysis scripts integrating all three mammal clades of interest, using data from Moura _et al._ (2024).
+Includes single-tree analyses using _phylolm_ (phylo. log regression) and multiPhylo analyses using _sensiPhy_

 to do:
-- start Soricidae analyses
+- find good statistical methods for testing meiotic polarity hypothesis
-- further literature reading for ecology/climate and its effects on sexual conflict
+- rerun analyses while dropping _Sorex kozlovi_ or setting it as XAfusion
-- flesh out Phyllostomidae script
+- make more graphs!
-- make data more available
+- write this paper already...

 Citations:
 K. T. David, Global gradients in the distribution of animal polyploids.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 119, e2214070119 (2022).
 Code modified from original scripts.